SamiPerttu/fundsp/README.md

 ### Broadcasting

 Arithmetic operators are applied to outputs channel-wise.

-Arithmetic between two components never broadcasts channels.
+Arithmetic between two components never broadcasts channels: channel arities have to match always.

 Direct arithmetic with `f32` and `f64` values, however, broadcasts to an arbitrary number of channels.